 The mentor could change the arrangement of the classroom.
 A good way could be the removal of the desks and chairs and creating different zones.
 There could zones for boosting creativity, thinking and self-exploration, experiment conducting zone, presentation zone, and so on.

-My suggestion for the teachers would be to be creative and design the classroom in a way that inspires the learners to learn new things every moment.
+My suggestion for the teachers would be to be creative and design the personalized learning classroom in a way that inspires the learners to learn new things every moment.

 There can be posters that motivate and a wall for showcasing creating through painting.
 The bottom line is that the environment should be vibrant and lively.
 Of course, there should be a Wi-Fi connection so that students can connect to the internet whenever they wish.
 The door to knowledge should always be open.